Deepakkrishna35/Rename-Bot/README.md

-# - DKBOTx RENAMER BOT
+# - CMG RENAMER BOT

 ->**An Multi purpose Bot Which Can :-**